MAX Light Rail: Safety

 TriMet employs a transit police division to patrol MAX and other TriMet property.
 Most of its officers serve with local law enforcement agencies and are assigned terms with the transit police; this partnership with local police enables the closest available unit to respond to incidents.
 TriMet also partners with the Transportation Security Administration, which provides a canine unit.
 Riders are encouraged to alert TriMet employees using on-board intercoms or to dial 9-1-1 upon witnessing a crime or suspicious activity.
 TriMet operates over 4,000 security cameras; all MAX trains and stations became fully equipped with cameras in 2014.

-2017 stabbing incident
+2017 train stabbing incident

 On May 26, 2017, at approximately 4:30 pm, a man fatally stabbed two people and injured a third after he was confronted for shouting anti-Muslim slurs at two teenage girls inside a MAX train.
-Two men—a technician and U.S. Army veteran, and a recent university graduate—died from wounds to their necks while a third victim, who is also male, survived.
+Two men—a technician and U.S. Army veteran, and a recent university graduate—died from wounds to their necks while a third male victim survived.
 The attacker, who described himself as a white nationalist, was arrested and charged with murder, attempted murder, and other crimes.
 On February 21, 2020, the perpetrator was found guilty on all charges, including two counts of first-degree murder.
 This resulted in a mural being painted on the station entrance of the Hollywood Transit Center, where the stabbing occurred.

+2023 Portland Streetcar collision

+On November 15, 2023, shortly after 10:00am, a MAX train collided with a Portland Streetcar in the Lloyd District and injured two people on board.